Envoy says US, allies preparing for N. Korean nuclear test

 North Korea has so far ignored U.S. and South Korean offers of vaccines and other help.
 Experts say the North is more likely to accept medical supplies from China, its main ally and economic lifeline.

-“We are concerned about how the outbreak might affect the North Korean people, the economy and the already dire food situation in the wake of these developments,” Sung Kim said, calling for the North to respond to offers for outside help.
+“We are concerned about how the outbreak might affect the North Korean people, the economy and the already dire food situation in the wake of these developments,” Sung Kim said, adding that Washington would continue to support humanitarian efforts to supply the North would COVID-19-related relief, including vaccines.

 North Korea says it has so far found 3.9 million people with feverish symptoms, but health officials have confirmed only a handful of cases as COVID-19, likely because of shortages in testing supplies.